shreyassr123/A-Note-on-Generalized-Second-order-Value-Iteration-in-MDP/README.md

 ## 📖 Overview

-Value Iteration is a classical, first-order algorithm for solving Markov Decision Processes (MDPs) by approximating the Bellman equation.
+Value Iteration is a classical, first-order algorithm for solving Markov Decision Problem.

 Recently, second-order iterative methods—employing smooth approximations of the max operator—have shown interesting theoretical properties.
 However, they are **computationally expensive** and **numerically unstable** for large state-action spaces due to the need to evaluate exponential functions.

-To address these issues, this work introduces several **generalized first-order iterative schemes** derived from the second-order formulation.
+To address these issues, this work introduces several **first-order iterative schemes** derived from the second-order formulation.
 These methods:
 - Provide **global convergence guarantees**
 - Are **computationally efficient**
 - Are **easy to implement in practice**